-If you’re like me, you’ll also constantly be checking your pockets and be worrying about thieves, and double-checking your seats when you leave some place to make sure you aren’t forgetting it.
+If you’re like me, you’ll also constantly be checking your pockets and be worrying about thieves, and double-checking your seats when you leave someplace to make sure you aren’t forgetting it.

 6- Be nosy (a little)

-At bars, restaurants, and common spaces of hostels and the like, don’t be afraid to sit near a group and eaves drop on them (if you’re too shy to outright sit with them right away).
-People are much more inclined to mingle while travelling or living abroad (trying to fill the hole left by cutting ties with friends and family, I suppose) and if you hear something interesting, you can easily join in the conversation (or the drinking).
+At bars, restaurants, and common spaces of hostels and the like, don’t be afraid to sit near a group and eavesdrop on them (if you’re too shy to outright sit with them right away).
+People are much more inclined to mingle while traveling or living abroad (trying to fill the hole left by cutting ties with friends and family, I suppose) and if you hear something interesting, you can easily join in the conversation (or the drinking).
 That’s how I found partners to go to the Sky Planks of Hua Shan Mountain.
 I almost missed out, I thought it was in the next town over!

-I was absent-mindedly drinking a beer and playing a game on my tablet when I heard someone talk about it, that he was going the next morning and was looking for a partner.
+I was absent-mindedly drinking a beer and playing a game on my tablet when I heard someone talk about it, that he was going the next morning, and was looking for a partner.
 I immediately closed my tablet and joined in the conversation.
 We ended up drinking a little bit too much and had quite a laugh – and a really good hike on Hua Shan Mountain.

-7- Don’t over-organise (and be spontaneous)
+7- Don’t over-organize (and be spontaneous)

 Unless you only have two-three weeks for your trip, don’t have a set date for everything.
 I suggest you have a list of things you absolutely don’t want to miss, with their location and a tentative date on when you should be there.
-However, there’s a lot more things to discover than what you can find on Trip Advisor or in your travel guide, especially if you meet a local or ask the hostel workers (and invite them for food and drinks after their shift, they love it).
-Travelling should help you relax and disconnect.
-Having your nose in your notes, stressing out about where you’re supposed to be, missing out on spontaneous fun because you gotta be somewhere – it all takes it’s toll.
+However, there are a lot more things to discover than what you can find on Trip Advisor or in your travel guide, especially if you meet a local or ask the hostel workers (and invite them for food and drinks after their shift, they love it).
+Traveling should help you relax and disconnect.
+Having your nose in your notes, stressing out about where you’re supposed to be, missing out on spontaneous fun because you gotta be somewhere – it all takes its toll.

 If you’re stressing out about “No Vacancy”, unless you’re at a popular spot during the high tourist season, you’ll be fine if you reserve 2 or 3 days in advance.
 You might also be more inclined on skipping some activities to save money.
 I ended up not seeing the Terracotta Warriors in China because, well, everyone said it was boring and over-priced and that they wished they spent their time and money doing something else (see Hua Shan Mountain).